 Always remember, teaching a child to swim does not mean the child is safe in water.
 Supervision and following safety precautions is the best approach to avoiding swimming pool and water accidents.

-Have a fun and safe end to your summer around the pool!This article is being shared with you by Deborah Stewart of Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+Have a fun and safe end to your summer around the pool!This article is being shared with you by Deborah Stewart of Teach Preschool - Sharing the wonders of early learning in action!

 -Teach Preschool on Pinterest